HsiWu/PENN-A-Phase-Enhanced-Neural-Network-for-Single-Channel-Chest-Sound-Separation/README.md

 └── requirements.txt    # Required dependencies
 ```

+The .zip files should be unzipped in the project folder.
+Additionally, the data folder should be downloaded from the "Releases" section and also unzipped within the project folder.

 ## Requirements

 To run the project, make sure you have the following dependencies installed.
 You can install them using `pip`: